 - Confirm no changes to the Description of Securities that requires refiling the description (Item 4(vi)) - Auditor Consent (Item 23) - Confirm that the auditor consent references all Forms S-8 and Forms S-3 (or potentially resale S-1s) filed by the company that are still effective. - Section 302 Certifications - Must be in exact form promulgated by the SEC.
 Per the SEC: - "The certification required by new Exchange Act Rules 13a-14 and 15d-14 must be in the exact form set forth in the amendments to the affected reports.
-The wording of the required certification may not be changed in any respect (even if the change would appear to be inconsequential in nature)." - Although part of the "Checklist," note that an issuer is permitted to omit the portion of the introductory language in paragraph 4 as well as language in paragraph 4(b) of the 302 certification that refers to the certifying officers' responsibility for designing, establishing and maintaining internal control over financial reporting for the company, until it its first annual report required to includes a report by management on the effectiveness of the company's internal control.
-Remember to add it back when the company is no longer eligible to omit it! - Reminder: file clawback policy as Exhibit 97 to Form 10-K
+The wording of the required certification may not be changed in any respect (even if the change would appear to be inconsequential in nature)." - Note that an issuer is permitted to omit the portion of the introductory language in paragraph 4 as well as language in paragraph 4(b) of the 302 certification that refers to the certifying officers' responsibility for designing, establishing and maintaining internal control over financial reporting for the company, until it its first annual report required to includes a report by management on the effectiveness of the company's internal control.
+Remember to add it back when the company is no longer eligible to omit it! - Reminder: file insider trading policy as Exhibit 19 to Form 10-K and clawback policy as Exhibit 97 to Form 10-K